vertoker/mystd/README.md

 ## mystd

 Study realization of all popular types from STL
-- All types uses `mystd::` extension
+- All types uses `mystd::` namespace
 - For everything with compilation/execution/testing, I use `cmake`
 - At current moment, this code can't be used as library (skill issue)
 - For testing all types, I use `ctest`